joejag/js-promises-workshop/README.md

 around that.
 If you're concerned, then it would probably be better to just set things up locally.

+## Running the code

+Open up this repo in your favourite editor, or fork the [Codesandbox version](https://codesandbox.io/s/github/joejag/js-promises-workshop?file=/src/exercises/01.md).
+Each exercise is in its own file and can be ran from the commandline with `node filename.js`.

 ## Workshop Outline

 > And so it begins